 In 2008, the ReGen Collagen Scaffold was cleared for marketing by the US Food and Drug Administration (FDA) through the 510(k) process.
 The FDA determined that this device was substantially equivalent to existing absorbable surgical mesh devices.
 The ReGen Collagen Scaffold (also known as Menaflex CMI) was the only CMI with FDA clearance at that time.
 Amid controversy about the 510(K) clearance, the FDA reviewed its decision.
 In October 2010, FDA rescinded the approval, stating that Menaflex is intended for different purposes and is technologically dissimilar from the predicate devices identified in the approval process.
 The manufacturer appealed the decision and won its appeal in 2014.
 The product, now called CMI, was manufactured by Ivy Sports Medicine (now Stryker).
-CMI is the only FDA-approved collagen meniscus product currently on the market.
+A second collagen meniscus implant, RejuvaKnee (Collagen Matrix, Inc [now Regenity]), was declared substantially equivalent to CMI by the FDA in 2024.